Bringing Outdoor Learning to Life

 With such busy lives, even those parents who wish to are not always able to take their children exploring in the outdoors and so their youngsters are missing out on the huge benefits that activities like camping, hiking or river dipping can offer.
 These often free pastimes are falling by the wayside as the uptake of activities with professional coaching or technological screen time increases.
 Therefore, schools need to maximise the education and development of the whole child by using the outdoors as a tool for learning about nature, to acquire life skills, and as a platform for standard curricular subjects.

-A quick class survey at St George’s School for Girls in Edinburgh revealed that, whilst many pupils were adept at activities such as tennis, gymnastics and skiing, there were a few that had never yet climbed a tree, struggled to name three species of butterfly, did not know what a pooh stick was, and had never toasted a marshmallow.
+A quick class survey at St George’s School revealed that, whilst many pupils were adept at activities such as tennis, gymnastics and skiing, there were a few that had never yet climbed a tree, struggled to name three species of butterfly, did not know what a pooh stick was, and had never toasted a marshmallow.
 Watching footage on YouTube, building a den in Minecraft and offering to find the answers on Google did not count.
 So, over the last few years, the school has been increasing the environmental awareness and the health and wellbeing of its pupils through outdoor activities and learning.
 Seeing immediate and life-enriching benefits, outdoor learning has now been embedded into the curriculum.